JLX0/MetaLLM-GPT/README.md

 MetaLLM-GPT combines metaprogramming (in Python) and large language models (LLMs) (GPT).
 * [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) refers to the
-programming method which involves one program (the meta program) writing another program (the target program).
+programming method which involves one program (the meta program) reading/writing another program (the target program).
 * [LLMs](https://en.wikipedia.org/wiki/Large_language_model) are recently developed neural
 networks that can generate text based on the context.